awslabs/gluonts/docs/examples/extended_forecasting_tutorial/extended_tutorial.md

 # 3. Training an existing model

-As we already mentioned, GluonTS comes with a number of pre-built models that can be used directly with minor hyperparameter configurations.
-For starters we will use one of these predefined models to go through the whole pipeline of training a model, predicting, and evaluating the results.

-GluonTS gives focus (but is not restricted) to probabilistic forecasting, i.e., forecasting the future distribution of the values and not the future values themselves (point estimates) of a time series.
+GluonTS comes with a number of pre-built models.
+All the user needs to do is configure some hyperparameters.
+The existing models focus on (but are not limited to) probabilistic forecasting.
+Probabilistic forecasts are predictions in the form of a probability distribution, rather than simply a single point estimate.
 Having estimated the future distribution of each time step in the forecasting horizon, we can draw a sample from the distribution at each time step and thus create a "sample path" that can be seen as a possible realization of the future.
 In practice we draw multiple samples and create multiple sample paths which can be used for visualization, evaluation of the model, to derive statistics, etc.

+## 3.1 Configuring an estimator

+We will begin with GulonTS's pre-built feedforward neural network estimator, a simple but powerful forecasting model.
+We will use this model to demonstrate the process of training a model, producing forecasts, and evaluating the results.

-In this example we will use a simple pre-built feedforward neural network estimator that takes as input a window of length `context_length` and predicts the distribution of the values of the subsequent future window of length `prediction_length`.
+GluonTS's built-in feedforward neural network (`SimpleFeedForwardEstimator`) accepts an input window of length `context_length` and predicts the distribution of the values of the subsequent `prediction_length` values.
+In GluonTS parlance, the feedforward neural network model is an example of `Estimator`.
+In GluonTS, `Estimator` objects represent a forecasting model as well as details such as its coefficients, weights, etc.

 In general, each estimator (pre-built or custom) is configured by a number of hyperparameters that can be either common (but not binding) among all estimators (e.g., the `prediction_length`) or specific for the particular estimator (e.g., number of layers for a neural network or the stride in a CNN).